-As at September 30, 2018 Urbana owned 50% of the voting class A common shares, 63.65% of the non-voting class B common shares and 63.65% of the non-voting preferred shares of Radar Capital Inc. ("RCI"), a private capital company.
+As at December 31, 2018 Urbana owned 50% of the voting class A common shares, 63% of the non-voting class B common shares and 63% of the non-voting preferred shares of Radar Capital Inc. ("RCI"), a private capital company.
 These holdings resulted from a capital restructuring of RCI in January 2018 when Urbana's investments in units of Radar Capital Fund 1 Limited Partnership and units of Radar Capital Fund II Series F Limited Partnership, both of which were managed by RCI, and its debt holdings of RCI were converted into preferred shares and class B common shares of RCI.
 In addition, the common shares of RCI previously held by Urbana were re-designated as class A common shares and split at the ratio of 1 to 47,000.

-As at September 30, 2018 Urbana had a 49.3% ownership interest in Caldwell Growth Opportunities Trust, which is a private equity pool managed by CIM - refer to "Summary of Investment Portfolio" above.
+As at December 31, 2018 Urbana had a 49.7% ownership interest in Caldwell Growth Opportunities Trust, which is a private equity pool managed by CIM - refer to "Summary of Investment Portfolio" above.

-As at September 30, 2018 Urbana owned 49.2% of the common shares of CNSX Markets Inc.
+As at December 31, 2018 Urbana owned 49.4% of the common shares of the CSE.

-As at September 30, 2018 Urbana had a 50% ownership interest in Highview Financial Holdings Inc. ("HFHI").
+As at December 31, 2018 Urbana had a 46.9% direct ownership interest in Highview Financial Holdings Inc. ("HFHI").
 These holdings resulted from a capital restructuring of HFHI in 2017 when the Corporation exchanged its common shares and promissory notes of HFHI for additional units of Highview Investments Limited Partnership ("HILP") and subsequently converted all of its units of HILP into common shares of HFHI.
+As at December 31, 2018, RCI had a 28.1% ownership interest in HFHI.